Lectures on LHC Physics: Higgs physics

-leaves us with only two renormalizable potential terms in Eq.(\ref{eq:sigma_pot_h}), now written in terms of the Higgs doublet and with $\mu^2$ and $\lambda$ as prefactors
+leaves us with only two renormalizable potential terms in Eq.\eqref{eq:sigma_pot_h}, now written in terms of the Higgs doublet and with $\mu^2$ and $\lambda$ as prefactors

 To emphasize that renormalizability is a strong and not necessarily very justified theoretical assumption in LHC Higgs physics, we allow for more operators in the Higgs potential.
-If we expand the possible mass dimensions and the operator basis, there are exactly \underline{two gauge-invariant operators} of dimension six we can write down in terms of the Higgs doublet $|\phi|^2$, \ie before electroweak symmetry breaking
+Following the discussion in Section~\ref{sec:higgs_higgsboson} we will use the linear representation in terms of the doublet $\phi$ to organize the extended Lagrangian by mass dimensions.
+If we expand the possible mass dimensions and the operator basis, there are exactly \underline{two gauge--invariant operators} of dimension six we can write down in terms of the Higgs doublet $|\phi|^2$, \ie before electroweak symmetry breaking